 public schema.
 Users can also create custome schemas and use those to ingest data into Panoply.

 What creates tables in schemas other than the

 Third-party ingestion tools sometimes create a new schema for every integration.
+Some third-party ETL tools will not allow users to assign permissions to tables they create to have user permissions.
 Consult the documentation for your specific tool to determine its defaults and available configurations.